Easy Hot and sour shrimp soup with a lot of liveliness of flavor, crisp and refreshing to start a meal or as a side dish on its own.

 This shrimp soup recipe will be one of the easiest recipes you will ever have.

-Start by sauteing the aromatics over medium heat for 2-3 minutes or until it smells you could smell that heady, pungent garlic smell with a bit of citrus scent from the lemongrass.
+Start by sauteing the aromatics over medium heat for 2-3 minutes or until you can smell that heady, pungent garlic fragrance with a bit of citrus scent from the lemongrass.
 Add the stock, some of the chillies and the lime leaf. bring to a simmer until all the aromatics neutralize each other giving the broth a herbaceous and delicious flavor.

 Next, off the heat and add the beans sprout and a good splash of lime juice.
 Divide among the bowls and call your family!